jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 > `Readonly`, `Partial` and `Pick` are homomorphic whereas `Record` is not.
 One clue that `Record` is not homomorphic is that it doesn’t take an input type to copy properties from.
 Non-homomorphic types are essentially creating new properties, [...].

-The term _homomorphic_ is a bit of a stretch from its math roots, but it's basically saying that the mapped type keeps the original type's structure intact.
+The term _homomorphic_ is a bit of a stretch from its math roots, but it's basically saying that this kind of mapped type keeps the original type's structure intact.
+In fact, the [TypeScript wiki](https://github.com/microsoft/TypeScript/wiki/FAQ#faqs) states:

+> Mapped types declared as `{ [ K in keyof T ]: U }` where `T` is a type parameter are known as homomorphic mapped types, which means that the mapped type is a structure preserving function of `T`.

 Looking back, after getting cozy with the type system, the handbook's explanation makes more sense now.
-But hey, it is not an updated definition.
-In fact, there is no updated definition.
+But hey, there's currently no up-to-date and complete definition.
 The new handbook doesn't even mention the term _homomorphic_, but it does appear in the source code.

 I got tired of not understanding, so I opened up the compiler and tried to figure out once and for all what the heck a homomorphic mapped type is.